-Microbiology, Complex Disease Genomics
+Microbiology, Complex disease genomics

 The multi-drug-resistant fungus spreading in our hospitals